syncfusion-content/uwp-docs/uwp/Rotator/navigation-modes.md

 ---
 layout: post
-title: NavigationMode of Syncfusion Rotator control for UWP
+title: NavigationStripMode in UWP Rotator control | Syncfusion
-description: Learn how to view the different navigation modes of the Rotator control in UWP
+description: Learn here all about NavigationStripMode support in Syncfusion UWP Rotator (SfRotator) control and more.
 platform: UWP
 control: Rotator
 documentation: ug
 ---

-# NavigationStripMode
+# NavigationStripMode in UWP Rotator (SfRotator)

 The `NavigationStripMode` property specifies the appearance of navigation bar items.
 The image data can be selected either by Thumbnail or by Dots navigation modes.